 Student Ambassador Program

-The Front Line Foresters represent Huntington University at various events on and off campus.
+The Student Ambassadors represent Huntington University at various events on and off-campus.
 They represent the best and brightest of the student body of Huntington University.

 - To represent the HU student body to alumni, family, and friends of HU

 - Discover and develop who students are as individuals and followers of Christ as it relates to leadership, higher education, fundraising, generosity, and gratitude